Two Souls: Into the Fire # 9

 Steve ran over, trying to find out what Ghost was actually screaming about.
 “Slow down, dude, what bit you?”

 “It was a giant, ugly spider…do you see it on me, Steve, do you?
 Look on my back, look in my hair…Oh, Steve, get it off me!”

 Steve looked, and brushed Ghost off, but never saw any spider.
-“It’s ok now,” he said, to a much relieved Ghost.
+“It’s okay now,” he said, to a much relieved Ghost.
 “It’s gone.”